 TP-Link’s latest Archer AX55 WiFi 6 AX3000 router is a great choice if you’re looking for a router that will perform well and wouldn’t break the bank.
 The new Archer AX55 now comes with improved performance thanks to a new Qualcomm chip and an improved HomeShield security feature.

 I’ve tested the Archer AX55 for two weeks and it’s a great product.
-Every aspect of this product is better than the Archer AX50 it replaces thanks to the new Qualcomm SoC.
-The WiFi performance is stronger, faster and most importantly, it is stable and consistent.
+Every aspects of this router is better than the Archer AX50 it replaces thanks to the new Qualcomm chip.
+The WiFi performance is stronger, faster and most importantly, it is a lot more stable and consistent.

 TP-Link redesigned the chassis with more emphasis on cooling since these products are passively cooled.
-In reality, the new Qualcomm SoC is barely warm to the touch even after extended stress testing.
-That’s certainly a huge improvement over the Intel SoC in the previous AX3000 model.
+In reality, the new Qualcomm chip is barely warm to the touch even after extended stress testing.
+That’s certainly a huge improvement over the warm Intel SoC in the previous TP-Link AX3000 model.